UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Omielanczuk throws significantly more leather — a 0.7 sig. strike per minute gap.
 Johnson is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Johnson has tighter striking defense, making opponents miss more often.

-**The Pick: Timothy Johnson over Daniel Omielanczuk.** We're leaning Johnson here at 69%, a solid but not overwhelming edge.
-Notably, the betting market has Johnson at 63% implied while our model sees 69% — a 6-point disagreement that could signal value.
+The Pick: Timothy Johnson over Daniel Omielanczuk.
+We're leaning Johnson here at 65%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Leon Edwards vs Vicente Luque